Race Tracks > Santa Anita Park

 Frank Stronach’s Magna Entertainment Corp. purchased Santa Anita for $126 million in 1998.

-Santa Anita holds two meets: the winter/spring session begins on December 26 and runs through late June; and a five-week fall meet that gets underway in late September.
+Santa Anita holds two meets: the winter/spring session usually begins in late December and runs through late June; and a five-week fall meet that gets underway in late September.